Derrick Kent

 Rear-Admiral Derrick George Kent CB was a Royal Navy officer who became Flag Officer, Malta.

 History

 Kent joined the Royal Navy in 1940 and served in the Second World War becoming commanding officer of the submarine HMS Sea Nymph in April 1943, commanding officer of the submarine HMS H33 in September 1943 and commanding officer of the submarine HMS Spark in February 1944.

 After the War he became deputy director of Under-surface Warfare at the Admiralty in July 1960, commander of the 22nd Escort Squadron and captain of HMS Plymouth in May 1963, Commodore, Clyde Submarine Base in August 1967.
-He went on to be Flag Officer, Malta, in June 1969.
+He went on to be Flag Officer, Malta, in June 1969, with the rank of rear-admiral on 7 July 1969.